Last updated: May 29, 2026

 What Nebraska AAAs can help with

-Area Agencies on Aging do not give cash grants.
-They are better understood as local guide offices.
+Area Agencies on Aging are not cash-grant offices.
+They are local guide offices.
 They screen needs, explain services, make referrals, and may run or contract for programs.

 Information and referral